L8KKqTNnge/UserChannels/Readme.md

 3. Add one or many bots to the channel, make them admins so they can send you notifications
 4. Configure them inside the group, use /help command for starters
 5. Start shitposting, the bots will forward all your posts.
 You can sub yourself to see
-6. Importand! add managing bot in order to manage the bots:
+6. Important! add managing bot in order to manage the bots:

 # Setting up multiple instances
 1. Clone it multiple times